LucasGuiraldelli/Disaster-Response-data-Pipeline/README.md

-## Project Motivation
+## Project Introduction

-In this project, I appled data engineering, natural language processing, and machine learning skills to analyze message data that people sent during disasters to build a model for an API that classifies disaster messages.
-These messages could potentially be sent to appropriate disaster relief agencies.
+In this project, I applied data engineering, natural language processing, and machine learning skills to analyze message data that people sent during disasters to build a model for that classifies disaster messages into categories.

 ## File Descriptions